espressif/esp-idf/docs/en/api-guides/usb-otg-console.rst

    * USB descriptors used by the ROM CDC stack may be different from the descriptors used by TinyUSB.
    * When developing applications which use USB peripheral, it is very likely that USB functionality will not work or will not fully work at some moments during development.
 This can be due to misconfigured USB descriptors, errors in the USB stack usage, or other reasons.
 In this case, using the UART console for flashing and monitoring provides a much better development experience.

 7. When debugging the application using JTAG, USB CDC may stop working if the CPU is stopped on a breakpoint.
 USB CDC operation relies on interrupts from the USB peripheral being serviced periodically.
-If the host computer doesn't receive valid responses from the USB device side for some time, it may decide to disconnect the device.
+If the host computer does not receive valid responses from the USB device side for some time, it may decide to disconnect the device.
 The actual time depends on the OS and the driver, and ranges from a few hundred milliseconds to a few seconds.